JacobWood12/PythonExercises/README.md

 ### compass.py

-A window with north, south, east and west buttons around the edge and a north label in the middle.
+A window with north, south, east and west buttons around the edge and a label in the middle which says the most recently pressed direction.

 It was for learning layout management.